Happy customers

 7. Self-development

-Emotional buying motives vs rational buying motives
+Emotional purchasing motives versus rational purchasing motives

-Using buying motives as a webshop
+Use purchasing motives as a webshop

-Okay, now we know what the main buying motives of customers are and we have learned that most customer choices are based on emotion.
-But how do you find out which buying motives are decisive for your webshop customers?
-You can do this by talking to your customers and using, for example, an online survey or a customer panel to find out why a customer buys your product.
-When you have a good picture of the buying motives of your customers, you can cleverly respond to this in your communication, for example, by elaborating on these motives in a product text or by responding to the right feelings of the customer in your marketing.
-If you master this trick and actively apply it, it will give your conversion and turnover a huge boost!
+Okay, we now know what customers' top purchasing motives are and we've learned that most customer choices are based on emotion.
+But how do you find out which purchasing motives are decisive for your webshop customers?
+You do this by talking to your customers and, for example, using an online survey or a customer panel to find out why a customer buys your product.
+Once you have a good idea of the purchasing motives of your customers, you can respond intelligently to this in your communication, for example by addressing these motives in a product text or by responding to the right feelings of the customer in your marketing.
+If you master this trick and actively apply it, it will give your conversion and turnover a big boost!